 Federal Extortion Criminal Statute

-One of the most important elements under the Hobbs Act are the use of threats of force or injury to induce the victim’s consent, and the property which is the subject of the extortion.
-The Hobbs Act violations don’t have to involve actual violence as long as the intimidation and instilling the fear in the victim are involved and the victims had reasonable fear for economic loss.
-In one case, the victim, who was not threatened, reasonably believed that he would lose a government contract if he didn’t pay a kickback of a percentage of the contract price.
+One of the most important aspects is the fact that violations of this federal criminal statute don’t have to involve actual violence as long as the intimidation and instilling the fear in the victim are involved and the victims had a reasonable fear for economic loss.

-Furthermore, most federal courts in the United States ruled that it is still extortion under the Hobbs Act if the public official doesn’t personally receive the benefit of the extortion as long as a third party benefited from it.
+And in most US federal courts, it is still considered an extortion under the Hobbs act if the public official didn’t obtain any benefits, as long as a third party benefited from it.

-Private individuals, not public officials, can be held criminally liable under the Hobbs Act for making corrupt payments to the public officials.
-They can also be liable as co-conspirators.
+Apart from public officials, individuals can also be criminally liable under the Hobbs Act for making corrupt payments to the officials and as co-conspirators.

 The Travel Act

-The most important element of a Travel Act is the use of an instrumentality of interstate or foreign commerce.
-Prosecutors also need to prove that the interstate or foreign commerce was used with the intent to distribute proceeds of, further or otherwise promote a specified unlawful activity; they also must prove that there was some act in furtherance of the illegal activity specified in the statute.
+The most important element of the Travel Act is the use of an instrumentality of interstate or foreign commerce.
+Prosecutors also need to prove that the interstate or foreign commerce was used with the intent to distribute proceeds of, further or otherwise promote a specified unlawful activity; they also must prove that there was some act in furtherance of the illicit activity specified in the statute.

-- Represented a defendant in Brooklyn federal court who was charged with violent extortion of a business owner, overturning conviction on appeal
+We represented a defendant in Brooklyn federal court who was charged with violent extortion of a business owner, overturning conviction on appeal.

-- Represented multiple New York City officials accused of accepting bribes and other types of corruption
+We represented multiple New York City officials accused of accepting bribes and other types of corruption.

-- Represented a political figure investigated by the federal government for corruption
+Our client was a political figure investigated by the federal government for corruption.

 We have the necessary knowledge, experience, and resources to offer you the most effective defense against extortion charges in New York.
 Call us today at (212) 577 6677 to set up an immediate consultation.